nextensio/clustermgr/test/kind/README.md

 on how to create such a docker image with a dummy start program, see the Dockerfile.debug example in the cluster repository, it starts a minion pod where you have to launch minion manually

+* What do I do if I cant browse via my proxy ?

+Well, if you read this, you are a nextensio engineer - you have to debug the problem and get to some understanding of what failed so we can fix it.
+So the below steps are just pointers on the "places to look for" and a suggestion to restart the "places" if it has a problem, but do not restart until you have figured out what the problem is - we can only get better by fixing one issue at a time, its fine if it takes long time initially to figure things out, it will get easier only if we go through that process

+1. Lets start with agent first, assuming you have pointed your proxy to agent1, login to the agent docker by saying 'docker exec -it nxt-agent2 /bin/bash' and do a 'tail -f /var/log/agent.log' and confirm that every 10 seconds you see the message 'websocket is still open'.
+Otherwise something happened to the web socket or something happened to the onboarding etc.. - we have code in place to retry everyting in case of errors, but its still getting hardened and better-ed as we speak.
+If the agent has an issue, then do "create.sh reset-agent" and that will restart both the agents, try again now.

+2. Do the same above for connector, if connector websocket has issues, "create.sh reset-conn" and try again

+3. Sometimes the ubuntu proxy setting gets into a wierd state - so just disable ubuntu proxy and enable it again and see if it works

+4. If none of that is the case, you can try restarting the minion pods in either the agent or connector clusters or both